AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/practical-segment-definition-and-creation.md

 ---
-title: Practical Segment Definition and Creation
+title: Practical segment definition and creation
-description: This video walks you through a process of defining your segments, and then breaking them down by the traits/signals that you will need to create them.
+description: Get a walk-through of the process of defining your segments, and then break them down by the traits or signals that you need to create them.
 feature: Segments
 topics:
 activity: understand